Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Model and analyzed data

-The oceanic flow was simulated using the 3-D, finite-volume, MIT general circulation model (MITgcm~\cite{Marshall1997}) applied to the ocean region of the Strait of Gibraltar (\cite{sg2013,sg2015}).
-The model domain covers the Alboran Sea and the Gulf of Cadiz (connected by the Strait of Gibraltar), and was discretized with a curvilinear orthogonal grid of variable resolution.
-Horizontal resolution varies from 0.5 km in the Strait itself (smallest mesh size) to 3-4 km towards the adjacent basins.
-In the vertical, the model incorporates 32 unevenly distributed $z$-levels with maximum resolution at the near surface ($\Delta z=5 \si{\meter}$).
-The total size of the computational grid is \(190\times 96 \times 32\).
-Simulations used \(1 \si{\hour}\) timestep over a \(6 \si{\day}\) period, amounting to 144 snapshots of the simulation evolution.

-Vertical and horizontal subgrid mixing and dissipation was parameterized according to the K-profile~\cite{Large94} and Smagorinsky~\cite{Smagorinsky1963} turbulence schemes, respectively.
-At the surface, the model was driven by wind stress, heat fluxes and precipitation (fresh water flux) from NCEP/NCAR reanalysis~\cite{Kalnay96}.
-Initial and lateral boundary values for temperature, salinity, and velocity current were extracted from CMEMS reanalysis products~\cite{sotillo15}.
-Astronomical forcing was also incorporated by adding barotropic tidal velocities to the velocity values calculated from CMEMS.
-The analysis in this article utilizes the velocity components and their magnitudes obtained from these numerical models.
-A summary of the descriptions and symbols employed for these velocity-related quantities throughout the article can be found in Table \ref{tab:Notations}.
+The analysis in this paper utilizes simulated current velocities in the Strait of Gibraltar region using the MIT general circulation model (MITgcm~\citep{Marshall1997}).
+The numerical calculations were conducted with a non-hydrostatic version of the MITgcm regional application described in \citep{sg2013,sg2015}.
+For a detailed description of the model the reader is referred to these papers; here we summarize the main features.
+The model domain covers the Alboran Sea and the Gulf of Cadiz (connected by the Strait of Gibraltar) and was discretized with a curvilinear orthogonal grid of variable resolution.
+Horizontal resolution varies from 0.5 km in the Strait itself to 3-4 km towards the adjacent basins.
+In the vertical direction, the model incorporates 46 unevenly distributed z-levels with maximum resolution at the near surface ($\Delta z=5 \si{\meter}$).
+The circulation was driven at the free surface by wind stress, heat, and freshwater fluxes from NCEP/NCAR reanalysis~\citep{Kalnay96}.
+Initial and lateral open boundary values for temperature, salinity, and velocity were derived from CMEMS reanalysis products~\citep{sotillo15}.
+Tides were introduced by laterally forcing the model with barotropic velocities associated to the main semidiurnal (M2, S2, N2, K2) and diurnal (K1, O1, P1, Q1) tidal constituents.
+The outputs analyzed here are a subset of 144 hourly snapshots of 3-D current velocity –vector components and magnitude–, covering a total of 6 days.
+The size of each individual snapshot is 190x96x32.
+A summary of the descriptions and symbols employed for velocity-related quantities throughout the article can be found in Table~\ref{tab:Notations}.